 Growing up in Spain, I worked helping my family in their family business at a very young age.
-After many years of combining work and study, I had the privilege to leave the family business and immerse myself fully in completing my studies in Clinical Psychologyby coursing a Master's Degree in Psychology and becoming a Clinical Psychologist in Spain.
+After many years of combining work and study, I had the privilege to leave the family business and immerse myself fully in completing my studies in Clinical Psychologyby coursing Psychology and becoming a Clinical Psychologist in Spain.

 Over the course of my studies, one of my main interests was learning about Eastern and Western Spiritual Philosophies.
-Since a very early stage in my career, I was very passionate to comprehend how religion and meditative/contemplative practices impact our overall health and the personal growth of each individual and the overall society at large.
+Since a very early stage in my career, I was very passionate to comprehend how religion and meditative and contemplative practices can impact our overall health and the personal growth of each individual and the overall society at large.

 At the same time, this vision kept evolving and growing, and it became a "life long journey," a career path which I have been fulfilling over the years.
 The pathway that I traced when I started this journey it can be summarized in three main steps or domains that represent for me an "holistic" psychological frame that integrates and aligns MIND, BODY and SOUL.

-Mind, body, and soul have been the three main pillars of my study and research that guided my career path and have been my main focus of interest at different times in order to help individuals to individuate and achieve the full embodiment of them(SELF)selves and be more whole, happy and fulfilled individuals.
+Mind, body, and soul have been the three main pillars of my study and research that guided my career path to become a Psychotherapist.
+These three pillars have been my main focus of interest at different times in order to help individuals to individuate and achieve the full embodiment of them(SELF)selves and be more whole, happy and fulfilled individuals.

 In the process of achieving this vision and bringing this project into reality, my first endeavor was to focus on the study of the Mind.
-The second, was to fully focus on the study of the Body.
-And finally, the third was connected to the purpose of reaching deeper to the individual unconscious to understand the realms of the Soul and of the Psyche.
+The second, was to fully focus on the study of the Body, and finally, the third was connected to the purpose of reaching deeper to the individual unconscious to deeper understand the realms of the Soul and of the Psyche.

 With my studies in Clinical Psychology in Spain and with my final thesis on "Psychotic Disorders and Spirituality," my main goal was studying and researching how "Psychopathology" is connected to the mystical and the spiritual experiences.
 My passion for furthering my education in Transpersonal Psychology and simultaneously researching different "alternative therapies" to the ordinary medicine led me to attend seminars and conferences in Brazil, France, Brazil, USA, and India.